Hubble in the News

 Astronomers using Hubble pinpointed the farthest individual star that has ever been detected.
 The star, nicknamed Icarus after the Greek mythological character that flew too close to the Sun, is so far away that its light has taken 9 billion years to reach Earth.
 It appears as it did when the universe was about 30 percent of its current age.
 That places the “superstar” 100 times farther away than the next farthest individual star ever observed.

 The cosmic quirk that makes this star visible is a phenomenon called gravitational lensing.
 Gravity from a foreground, massive cluster of galaxies acts as a natural lens in space, bending and amplifying light.
 In the case of Icarus, a natural “magnifying glass” is created by the galaxy cluster MACS J1149+2223, which is located about 5 billion light-years away, between Earth and the remote star.
 The discovery of Icarus offers a unique opportunity for astronomers to study individual stars in distant galaxies.
 These observations provide a rare, detailed look at how stars evolve.
-Keep Reading
+Learn more about this faraway star.

 Improving Our Understanding of Star Formation

 Much of the light in the universe comes from stars, and yet star formation is still a confounding challenge to our understanding of astronomy.
 To piece together a more complete picture, astronomers used Hubble to look at 50 galaxies in the nearby universe.
 Called the Legacy ExtraGalactic UV Survey (LEGUS), the survey is the sharpest, most comprehensive ultraviolet-light look at nearby star-forming galaxies.